asasvirtuais/asasvirtuais.com/readme.md

 Asas Virtuais will provide services to the community of insiders as source of problems a to solve with innovative programming and as a mean of contribution.

-Open Source Presentation
+Open-source Presentation

-Asas Virtuais will provide access to its open source repositories created from the services provided to the insiders.
+Asas Virtuais will provide access to its open-source repositories created from the services provided to the insiders.

 Commercial Presentation

-Asas Virtuais will help talented programmers and open source contributors to find work opportunities and provide mentorship.
+Asas Virtuais will help talented programmers and open-source contributors to find work opportunities and provide mentorship.

 Partnership